Razer Huntsman Mini Analog Keyboard Review

 The Razer Huntsman Mini Analog is a compact keyboard.
 It doesn't have a Numpad or arrow keys, and the function keys are accessible through hotkeys in the numbers row.

-If you're interested in a similar gaming keyboard with hall-effect switches but in a slightly larger Compact (75%) layout that includes dedicated arrow keys and several navigation keys, check out the DrunkDeer A75.
+If you're looking for a similar gaming keyboard with a slightly larger compact 65% layout that includes dedicated arrow keys and several navigation keys, check out the NuPhy Halo65 HE.

 8.5